Our programmes include:

 - Providing a friendly, relaxed environment

-- A space where learning can occur in small groups or on a one to one basis, as needed
+- A place where learning can occur in small groups or on a one to one basis, as needed

 - You are encouraged to work at a pace that is useful for you